EC Power CHP

 Combined Heat & Power (CHP) units generate electricity on-demand at the point of use, using natural gas, hydrogen blend, LPG or biogas.
 They can power our future heat generation plant such as heat pumps with low cost, low carbon electricity, while reducing the burden placed on the electricity grid.
 The ‘free’ waste heat by-product from power generation is also used within the building or heat network, further reducing the operational cost of the heating system.

-Combined Heat and Power product range
+Combined Heat and Power Product Range

 In this table you will see all the relevant key data for the CHP product range: